 --template=../pandoc/blog_template.html

-: Finally we specify the template file.
-This is crucial to have a consistent Blog layout.
+specify the template file.
+This is crucial to have a consistent Blog

 Below is a simple html template.
 The $body$